JamyJones/jjdgdjf/msg.md

-How can i set  the width of a pixmap in mupdf
+How can i set  the width of a pixmap in mupdf in c++